Kush614/Multi-LLM-Medical-Agent-using-MCP-Server/README.md

 ## System Architecture

 ![Working Flowchart](https://github.com/user-attachments/assets/eccde8f8-f6ea-4e9a-954a-65e71c91ee72)
-Workflow Stages:
+Workflow Stages as Depicted in the Diagram:
 User Interaction & Initial Query:
-(1. Medical Question): The process starts with the User submitting a medical question.
-This question is received by the Main Agent.
+(1. Medical Question): The process begins when the User submits a medical question, which is received by the Main Agent.
-Query Processing & Initial Retrieval (Agent Core Logic):
+Query Processing & Information Retrieval (Agent "Gore" Logic - likely "Core" Logic):
-(2. Refined Question): The Main Agent sends the original question to LLM1 (Snippet/Query Refinement) which is hosted on Hugging Face and uses a model like Mistral-Instruct.
-This step aims to create a more effective search query.
+(2. Refined Question to LLM1): The Main Agent sends the original question to LLM1 (labeled "Snippet" but acting as Query Refinement).
+This LLM, interacting with Hugging Face (LLM2: Mistral+Instruct), aims to produce a more effective search query.
+(Note: The diagram's "LLM2" label on the Hugging Face box for this step seems to refer to the model type, not the LLM stage number in a multi-stage pipeline).
-(3. Original Query / Refined Query to MCP Servers): The Main Agent then uses either the original or the refined query to interact with the MCP (Model Context Protocol) servers.
+(3. Original Query / Refined Query to MCP Servers): The Main Agent uses the processed query.
-(4. Web Search Query): The query is sent to the MCP Server: Web Search (implemented in pub_search_server.py - Note: diagram text says pub_search_server.py here, but it should likely be web_search_server.py for clarity).
+(4. Web Search Query): The query is sent to the MCP Server: Web Search.
-This server queries DuekDukGo (DuckDuckGo), which in turn searches Infenet Web Pages (Internet Web Pages).
+This server queries DuekDukGo (DuckDuckGo), which searches Infenet Web Pages (Internet Web Pages).
 (4b.
-Formatted Web Results): The Web Search MCP server returns formatted results (likely JSON) to the Main Agent, which are then passed to the Final Output stage and also used for further processing.
+Formatted Web Results): The Web Search MCP server returns formatted results to the Main Agent and also directly to the Final Output stage in the diagram.
-The Main Agent also sends the query to the NCB PubMed (NCBI PubMed) MCP server (implemented in pubmed.search.server.py).
+The Main Agent also queries the NCB PubMed (NCBI PubMed) MCP server.
 This server queries the PubMed Database.
-(Diagram note: The return path from PubMed MCP to Main Agent seems to be missing an explicit "formatted results" arrow like 4b, but it's implied it provides data for LLM3 later).
+(The diagram implies PubMed results are processed internally by the Main Agent before synthesis).
-Context Processing & Answer Synthesis (External Services & APIs):
+Context Processing & Answer Synthesis (via External Services & APIs):
+Web Path Synthesis:
-(9. Refined Web Snippets): The refined query/results from LLM1 (labeled "Refined Web Snippets" from LLM1 output) are fed into LLM2 (Answer Synthesis for Web).
+(9. Refined Web Snippets from LLM1 & 4b.
+Formatted "Oreta Quesign+" (JSON) from Web Search): These inputs are fed into LLM2 (Answer Synthesis for Web).
+(The label "Oreta Quesign+" is specific to the diagram and its meaning is assumed to be formatted web data).
-(4b.
-Formatted Oreta Quesign+ (JSON)): This label seems to indicate formatted data, possibly from web search, is also an input to LLM2.
-(The label "Oreta Quesign+" is unclear and might be a typo or specific internal term).
-LLM2 interacts with Hugging Face using a model like DISTILBART-CNN (labeled as LLM3: DISTILBART-CNN on the Hugging Face box, but logically this is the summarizer/synthesizer for web results, so it's acting as the second distinct LLM function in the pipeline if LLM1 was query refinement and this is for web synthesis).
-(9a.
-Synthesized Answer (Web) / Summarized Web Snippets): LLM2 produces a synthesized answer based on web context or summarized snippets.
+This LLM2 interacts with Hugging Face (labeled LLM3: DISTILBART-CNN) to produce (9a.
+Synthesized Answer (Web) / Summarized Web Snippets).
+Alternative/Additional Web Path Synthesis (Implied by diagram complexity):
 (6a.
-Formatted Web Context + Original Question): This data (presumably from the Main Agent after processing web results and potentially after LLM2 if LLM2 was a summarizer) is fed into another Hugging Face instance labeled LLM2: Mistral+Instruct (this is confusing as LLM1 was also Mistral-Instruct.
-It likely means another call to a Mistral-Instruct type model for final web answer synthesis if LLM2 was purely a summarizer, or it might be a mislabeling if LLM2 itself was the web answer synthesizer).
+Formatted Web Context + Original Question): This data stream goes to a Hugging Face box labeled (LLM2: Mistral+Instruct), suggesting another synthesis step or an alternative path for web results.
-PubMed Path to Synthesis:
+PubMed Path Synthesis:
 (7b.
-Synthesized Answer Context / Original Question): Context derived from PubMed results, along with the original question, is sent to LLM3 (Answer Synthesis for PubMed).
+Synthesized Answer Context / Original Question): Context from PubMed, along with the original question, is sent to LLM3 (Answer Synthesis for PubMed).
-This LLM3 interacts with Hugging Face using a model labeled LLM3: Answer Synthesis (model type not specified on this box but implied to be suitable for synthesis, potentially another Mistral-Instruct call).
+This LLM3 interacts with Hugging Face (labeled LLM3: Answer Synthesis) to produce (11b.
+Synthesized Answer (PubMed)).
-(11b.
-Synthesized Answer (PubMed)): LLM3 produces a synthesized answer based on PubMed context.
 Final Output:
-(10. Final Output (Separate Answers + Sources)): The Main Agent consolidates the synthesized answers from the web path and the PubMed path.
-This Final Output, containing separate answers and their respective sources, is presented back to the User.
+(10. Final Output (Separate Answers + Sources)): The Main Agent consolidates the various synthesized answers and presents them, along with their sources, back to the User.
-Diagram Interpretation Notes & Discrepancies from Code:
+Important Notes on Diagram Interpretation vs. Implemented Code:
-LLM Naming/Function: The diagram labels LLMs (LLM1, LLM2, LLM3) somewhat ambiguously with respect to their specific roles (snippet refinement vs. query refinement, summarization vs. synthesis for web/PubMed).
-The code has a clearer three-LLM pipeline: LLM1 (Query Refinement), LLM2 (Snippet Summarization for both sources), and LLM3 (Answer Synthesis for each source separately).
+LLM Naming & Function: The diagram uses "LLM1", "LLM2", and "LLM3" for the diamond-shaped logic blocks within the agent, but the corresponding Hugging Face API boxes have labels like "LLM2: Mistral+Instruct" and "LLM3: DISTILBART-CNN".
+This can be confusing.
+The implemented code has a clearer three-stage LLM pipeline:
+LLM1 (Query Refinement): Uses a model like Mistral-Instruct.
+LLM2 (Snippet Summarization): Uses a model like DistilBART-CNN for both Web and PubMed snippets if enabled.
+LLM3 (Answer Synthesis): Uses a model like Mistral-Instruct to synthesize separate answers for Web and PubMed contexts.
+The diagram visually separates the synthesis for web and PubMed into what it calls "LLM2" and "LLM3" (the diamond shapes), but the associated Hugging Face models might not perfectly align with the code's summarization vs. synthesis roles for those stages.
+For instance, DistilBART-CNN is typically a summarizer.
-"Agent Gore Logic": This is likely a typo and should be "Agent Core Logic."
+"Agent Gore Logic": This is understood to be a typo for "Agent Core Logic."
-MCP Server File Names: The Web Search server is associated with pub_search_server.py in one label, which is likely an error; it should be web_search_server.py.
-The PubMed server is pubmed.search.server.py.
+MCP Server File Names in Diagram:
+The Web Search server is incorrectly associated with pub_search_server.py in one of its labels in the diagram; it should be web_search_server.py.
+The PubMed server is correctly pubmed.search.server.py.
-Label "4b.
-Formatted Oreta Quesign+ (JSON)": This label is unclear.
-It likely refers to formatted data from the web search being passed to an LLM.
+Unclear Labels: The label "4b.
+Formatted Oreta Quesign+ (JSON)" is specific to the diagram and its precise meaning in the data flow is inferred as formatted web data.
-Hugging Face Model Labels:
-"LLM2: Mistral+Instruct" is used for the first Hugging Face box.
-"LLM3: DISTILBART-CNN" for the second.
-"LLM3: Answer Synthesis" for the third.
-This labeling suggests perhaps three types of LLM interactions, but the flow implies specific roles that might be better aligned with the code's LLM1 (Refine), LLM2 (Summarize), LLM3 (Synthesize) structure.
-For example, DISTILBART-CNN is typically a summarization model.
-Mistral-Instruct is an instruction-following model good for refinement or synthesis.
+Return Path from PubMed MCP: The diagram doesn't explicitly show a "formatted results" arrow from the PubMed MCP server back to the Main Agent in the same way it does for the Web Search server (arrow 4b), but this data flow is essential and implied for the PubMed synthesis path.
-Simplified Interpretation for README based on the Diagram's Visual Flow (acknowledging potential label inconsistencies):
+Simplified Interpretation of the Diagram's Intent:
-The diagram shows that the user's medical question initiates a process within the Main Agent.
-This agent may refine the question using a first LLM (LLM1 via Hugging Face).
-The query is then sent to MCP servers for Web Search (using DuckDuckGo) and PubMed Search.
-The results from web search are processed, potentially by another LLM (LLM2, possibly for summarization or initial web-based answer synthesis, using a model like DistilBERT-CNN via Hugging Face).
-A separate LLM (LLM3, potentially Mistral-Instruct via Hugging Face) takes context from PubMed to generate a PubMed-specific answer.
-The Main Agent then combines these outputs into a final response for the user, presenting information derived from different sources.
+Despite some labeling inconsistencies when compared directly to the final code structure, the diagram aims to show the following general flow:
+The user's medical question is processed by a Main Agent.
+This agent may use an LLM to refine the query.
+It then retrieves information from both Web Search (via DuckDuckGo) and PubMed.
+The retrieved information, possibly further processed or summarized by other LLM(s) (like DistilBART-CNN for summarization, and Mistral-Instruct for synthesis), is used to generate separate answers based on web context and PubMed context.
+These distinct answers, with their sources, are then presented to the user.
+The core idea of using multiple LLMs for different parts of the process and interacting with external data sources is evident.
+For the most accurate representation, the diagram would ideally be updated to directly reflect the code's LLM staging (LLM1: Refine, LLM2: Summarize, LLM3: Synthesize per source) and model types used at each stage.